 High School Hours

-More information to come, resumes will be considered in January for March break, and again in May for Summer camp.
+Resumes are considered in January in May for Summer camp.

-Camp Leader in Training (LIT) Position (age 13 +) may be used toward high school hours.
+Camp Leader in Training (LIT) Position (age 13 +): this may be used toward high school hours.